-- A. For their behavior and for knowing and obeying all school rules, regulations, policies, and procedures; - B. To attend school daily, except when excused, and to be on time to all classes and other school functions; - C. To pursue and attempt to complete the courses of study prescribed by the state and local school authorities; - D. To make necessary arrangements for making up work when absent from school; - E. To assist the school staff in maintaining a safe school for all students; - F. To be aware of all school rules, regulations, policies, and procedures, including those in this policy, and to conduct themselves in accord with them; - G. To assume that until a rule or policy is waived, altered, or repealed, it is in full force and effect; - H. To be aware of and comply with federal, state, and local laws; - I. To volunteer information in disciplinary cases should they have any knowledge relating to such cases and to cooperate with school staff as appropriate; - J. To respect and maintain the school's property and the property of others; - K. To dress and groom in a manner which meets standards of safety and health and common standards of decency and which is consistent with applicable school district policy; - L. To avoid inaccuracies in student newspapers or publications and refrain from indecent or obscene language;
+- A. For their behavior; - B. To attend school daily, except when excused, and to be on time to all classes and other school functions; - C. To pursue and attempt to complete the courses of study prescribed by the state and local school authorities; - D. To make necessary arrangements for making up work when absent from school; - E. To assist the school staff in maintaining a safe school for all students; - F. To know and obey all school rules, regulations, policies and procedures, including those in this policy; - G. To assume that until a rule or policy is waived, altered, or repealed it is in full force and effect; - H. To be aware of and comply with federal, state and local laws; - I. To volunteer information in disciplinary cases should they have any knowledge relating to such cases and to cooperate with school staff as appropriate;

-- A. To conduct themselves in an appropriate physical or verbal manner; and - B. To recognize and respect the rights of others.
+- J. To respect and maintain the school's property and the property of others; - K. To dress and groom in a manner which meets standards of safety and health and common standards of decency and which is consistent with applicable school district policy; - L. To avoid inaccuracies in student newspapers or publications and refrain from indecent or obscene language; - M. To conduct themselves in an appropriate physical or verbal manner; and - N. To recognize and respect the rights of others.